Automating Mortality Table Validation Against Industry Standards

 from pydantic import BaseModel, field_validator, ValidationInfo

-class MortalityTableSchema(BaseModel):
+class MortalityTable(BaseModel):

 table_id: str

-effective_date: str
+valuation_date: str

-improvement_scale: Optional[str] = None
+improvement_scale: str | None

-ages: List[int]
+ages: list[int]

-qx_rates: List[float]
+qx_rates: list[float]

 @classmethod

-if min(v) < 0 or max(v) > 120:
+if not v or min(v) < 0 or max(v) > 120:

 return v